Unity-Technologies/MeshSyncDCCPlugins/Plugins~/Docs/en/BuildDCCPlugins.md

 1. Go to the `Build` folder and build files for distribution (zip) on all supported platforms:
     ```
-    $ cd Plugins~/Build
+    $ cd Plugins~/Dist
     $ ./clean_and_build_dist
     ```

-1. Gather all the zip files for distribution in the `Dist` folder and execute the following to generate the meta file.
+1. Gather all the zip files for distribution in the `Dist` folder and generate the meta file of the release.
     ```
     $ cd Plugins~/Dist
     $ ./create_meta > meta.txt
     ```

 1. Upload all the zip files and the meta file to Github